What This Statute Prohibits

 Enforcement and Penalties

-Arizona gives affected parties real teeth to enforce this rule.
-Anyone who receives marketing materials or contracts that violate this statute can bring a private action in the county where the property is located.
-A provider found in violation may be liable for damages up to $2,000 per occurrence, plus reasonable attorney fees and costs for the prevailing party.
+Affected parties have real tools to enforce this rule.
+Anyone who gets marketing materials or contracts that break this law can bring a private action.
+They must file in the county where the property is located.

 A person who violates subsection A of this section is guilty of a class 1 misdemeanor.

-A.R.S. § 33-424(E)Beyond civil liability, a violation also qualifies as a class 1 misdemeanor.
-The attorney general or county attorney can pursue enforcement independently.
-For anyone buying or selling property in Arizona, the takeaway is clear: no one can legally pressure you into purchasing a disclosure report by claiming it is required.
+A.R.S. § 33-424(E)Beyond civil liability, a violation is a class 1 misdemeanor.
+The attorney general or county attorney can pursue enforcement on their own.